vegaprotocol/specs/specs/0032-governance.md

 1. The participation rate: `participation_rate = SUM ( weightings of ALL valid votes cast ) / max total weighting possible` (e.g. sum of token balances of all votes cast / total supply of governance asset, this implies that for this version it is only possible to use an asset with **fixed supply** as the governance asset)
 1. The "for" rate: `for_rate = SUM ( weightings of votes cast for ) / SUM ( weightings of all votes cast )`

-The proposal is considered succesful and will be enacted if:
+The proposal is considered successful and will be enacted if:

-- The `participation_rate` is greater than or equal to the minimum participation rate for the proposa
+- The `participation_rate` is greater than or equal to the minimum participation rate for the proposal
 - The `for_rate` is greater than or equal to the minimum required majority for the proposal
 - The `participation rate` is calculated against the *total supply of the governance asset*.